-Note The following steps must be repeated for each individual selected Grid Square.
+Note: The following steps must be repeated for each individual selected Grid Square.

-1. Perform all the steps that are described in Define the Acquisition Area Pattern and Filter Settings for an Automated Selection Session on page 122.
+Perform all the steps that are described in Define the Acquisition Area Pattern and Filter Settings for an Automated Selection Session.

-Note Make sure the specimen is accurately set to eucentric height.
+Note: Make sure the specimen is accurately set to eucentric height.